legends2k/spirit-of-cpp/content.md

 .little[e.g. Compile a 20-year old program `g++ -std=c++98 old.cpp` _even today on any platform_ with a compiler; it works] <br />

 * Standard precisely defines many aspects of a program: **well-defined** ← this is 🏠
 * Standard loosely defines some aspects .little[(_Implementation-defined_,  _Unspecified_ and [_Undefined behaviour_](https://stackoverflow.com/q/2397984/183120))] ☠
+.little[
 - for exotic architectures having C++ compilers <br /> .little[e.g. [Unisys Servers with 9-bit bytes and 36-bit ints](https://stackoverflow.com/a/6972551/183120) programmable in C and C++ (not Python or JS — _sorry!_)]
-  - for freedom to compiler-authors .little[different compilers, varying implementations: a healthy competition]
+- for freedom to compiler-authors .little[different compilers, varying implementations: a healthy competition] ]

 > _But it works on my machine!?_
 >